-Creating successful eCommerce businesses is not an easy journey, especially that the market is extremely competitive with thin profit margins and a very high failure rate.
+Creating successful eCommerce businesses is not an easy journey, especially since the market is extremely competitive with thin profit margins and a very high failure rate.

 Here is a list of key factors that we believe that business owners should take into consideration to measure the business success.
 These factors are one of the most important factors.
 Nevertheless, there are many other factors.

 Customer service is a key factor of success for eCommerce companies regardless of the company’s size.
-An excellent customer service can boost customer’s trust in your business.
+Excellent customer service can boost customers’ trust in your business.
 What your customers say to others could make or crush your business.
 When you provide the best in customer service, people will talk about you.
 Nothing is more powerful than word of mouth reputation.

 Customer Service can draw your attention to issues and problems that you weren’t aware of.
 Handling these issues properly will make customers feel comfortable doing business with you.

 If you’re totally dependent on one channel marketing, a negative change in this channel can affect your whole business.
 There are opportunities lying everywhere on the Internet.
 Thus, it is a good idea to spread your marketing efforts into multiple channels.